An ongoing treasure to be cherished and deeply valued.

 NICOLE CHAO AND BETH CHEN FORM A DUO TEAM THAT COMBINES DAZZLING VIRTUOSITY AND ROMANTIC LYRICISM

-Known for their dynamic collaborations, they frequently perform with members of the New Zealand Symphony Orchestra and the New Zealand String Quartet.
-Between them, they have won first prizes in major concerto competitions, including the National Concerto Competition (NZ) and the North Queensland Piano and Instrumental Concerto Competition (Australia).
+Known for their collaborative spirit, Duo Enharmonics frequently performs with members of the New Zealand Symphony Orchestra and the New Zealand String Quartet.
+Between them, they have earned top prizes in major competitions such as the National Concerto Competition (New Zealand) and the North Queensland Piano and Instrumental Concerto Competition (Australia).
+Their performances have been recorded by Radio New Zealand, where they have also been featured in interviews discussing their work and musical perspectives.

-Dedicated to nurturing New Zealand’s next generation of musicians, Beth is an Artist Teacher at the New Zealand School of Music, Te Kōkī, while Nicole serves as a mentor and adjudicator for Chamber Music New Zealand.
-Their repertoire spans both four-hand and two-piano works, and upcoming performances include Mendelssohn’s Piano Concerto No. 1 for Two Pianos with the Wairua Sinfonietta.
+Both pianists are deeply committed to nurturing the next generation of musicians.
+Beth Chen serves as an Artist Teacher at the New Zealand School of Music, Te Kōkī, while Nicole Chao contributes as a mentor and adjudicator for Chamber Music New Zealand.
+Their repertoire spans an extensive range of works for both four-hand and two-piano configurations.
+Upcoming engagements include a performance of Mendelssohn’s Piano Concerto in E for Two Pianos with the Wairua Sinfonietta in Auckland and a concert featuring major works for two-pianos in partnership with Christopher’s Classics at The Piano in Christchurch.

 BIOGRAPHY